 Our advice is to make sure that before you even think about settling a case, you fully understand the extent of your injuries and fully appreciate whether or not you are going to have any future long-term problems or medical needs.
 Information is power and when used correctly, it can help you avoid becoming the main course inside the cage.

 So what’s the motto of this story?
 Well, if nothing else, it’s to make sure you understand how important it is to be well informed and surround yourself with legal experts.
 It’s to show you how to level the playing field with the billion dollar insurance companies and to make sure your legal rights are protected.
-It’s to make sure you know who the lions are in the world of personal injury and wrongful death.
+It’s to make sure you know who the hungry lions are in the world of personal injury and wrongful death.